Theory of Knowledge

 Are some types of knowledge less open to interpretation than others?

-For understanding, this question in real we can have a snoop into an area of knowledge that has a got a foundation in all relevant fields, Mathematics.
+For understanding, this question in reality, we can have a snoop into an area of knowledge that has a foundation in all relevant fields, Mathematics.
 Maths is a subject that builds on a primitive base of knowledge.
-The exquisite attribute of it is a subject that has a very strong base that cannot be subjective to many changes.
-Even when there are maybe so many ways in finding answers to one particular problem, the basics will always remain the same.
+The exquisite attribute of it is a subject that has a very strong base that cannot be subject to many changes.
+Even when there are many ways to find answers to one particular problem, the basics will always remain the same.

-In addition, subtraction, multiplication, division, the numerals are all the same irrespective of what kind of theories we are dealing with.
+In addition, subtraction, multiplication, and division, the numerals are all the same, irrespective of what kind of theories we are dealing with.
 There are always very feeble chances for interpreting mathematics foundations from different perspectives.

 There’s a different scheme of things in Mathematics which is actually quite interesting.
 It is called forced perspective.
 Forced perspective is the creation of an optical illusion that makes the object look bigger, smaller, nearer, or farther.
 This basically done with the help of mathematical equations and theories.
 The best example we can take on the same is none other than Disneyland.